FIT offers a two-year Bachelor of Science degree program in Technical Design. See eligibility requirements before you apply.

 The program challenges your creative and technical skills.
 A required internship offers an opportunity to apply your skills in a professional setting.
 As part of the senior project, you will develop innovative technical design solutions for specific product lifestyle stages.

 This program has prerequisites for applicants.
-You must have completed the following bridge courses or their equivalents before beginning the Technical Design bachelor's program.
+You must have completed the following bridge courses or their equivalents before beginning the Technical Design bachelor of science degree program.

 Exceptions: If you have an AAS from a fashion design or menswear design school, you will have already taken these courses or their equivalents.